Joecstarr/thesis/sections/tabulation/arborescent/RLI_trees/uniqueness.md

 Let $\Gamma$ and $\Gamma^\prime$ be two $\LP +\RP$-RLITT representatives for an arborescent tangle $\T$.
 Assume for the sake of contradiction that
 $\Gamma\neq \Gamma^\prime$, meaning $\T$ has two distinct $\LP +\RP$-RLITT.
-The classification result in {prf:ref}`wpt-equi-thm-classi` and algorithm given by{prf:ref}`wpt-equi-cor-algo` allows us to produce a sequence of moves in the calculus of arborescent tangles that takes $\Gamma^\prime$ to $\Gamma$, let
+The classification result in @wpt-equi-thm-classi and algorithm given by@wpt-equi-cor-algo allows us to produce a sequence of moves in the calculus of arborescent tangles that takes $\Gamma^\prime$ to $\Gamma$, let
 $\varphi$ be such a sequence.
 By construction the labels in $V_4$ of $\Gamma$ and $\Gamma^\prime$ agree.
 Now, since $\Gamma\neq \Gamma^\prime$ there must be a